denzii/fclite/README.md

 **ORM Setup**

- Prisma is already set with the schema & migrations, all we have to do is push them to the DB & generating the client.
+ Prisma is already set with the schema & migrations, all we have to do is pushing them to the DB & generating the client.

 ```bash
 npx prisma db push && npx prisma generate